jtallant/decks/laravel-testing/deck.md

 # Special JSON HTTP method

 There is nothing magical about the json method.
 It simply does some grunt work for you like setting headers and json encoding the request data.
-Under the hood..
+Under the hood...

 ```php
 /**